Ciandelle/ciandellewebsite/pages/personal.md

 I also love all types of music.
 I'm a big fan of soundtracks to tv shows to help me concentrate, but I also love a varied array of music.
 I'm also love going to see music live when I can.

 ### Health
-In 2021 I was diagnosed with stage 1 lung cancer.
-I'm currently all clear but as a result I'm very health conscious.
+In 2021 I was diagnosed with stage 1 lung cancer and as a result I'm very health conscious.
 I have some other chronic conditions but overall I manage pretty well.